Join our CSA

 Your flowers are bursting from a black bucket.
 You get the cream of the crop each week, with blooms like sunflowers, lilies, dahlias, and lisianthus, to foliages like millets, mint, and eucalyptus.
 Expect delicious scents, unusual flowers, and very, very, very long lasting blooms!

-We will publish the exact dates of your share pickup in the spring, but it will always be Fridays between 11 am and 7 pm.
+We will publish the exact dates of your share pickup in the spring, but it will always be Fridays.
 If you're away a week or two, you can gift your flowers to a friend- just let us know!
 Share pickups are every other week.

 Frequently Asked Questions: